-You can buy free range chicken, duck and goose eggs from our crofters either from Rum Shop or direct from the honesty table at the gates of Croft 3.
-Seasonal produce including fruit, vegetables and salad are also available.
-Home made bread, cakes and pies can be ordered and delivered to the village.
-Email email@example.com for prices, to place an order or arrange collection.
+Croft 3 has free range chicken, duck and goose eggs either from Rum Shop or direct from the Shed at the gates of Croft 3, along the lower side of the North Side Nature Trail.
+Seasonal products are also available.
+Home made bread, cakes and pies can be ordered and delivered down to Kinloch Village.
+Email firstname.lastname@example.org for prices, to place an order or arrange collection.

 Isle of Rum Village Hall Hire